kshitij9876/CCTV-HUMAN-DETECTION/README.md

 ### This model performs much better than Yolov4 on distant objects

+# Training and Testing

+Training the model requires GPU.If GPU is not there then use google colab for training the model.Refer the yolo_model.ipynb file for detailed procedure of training and testing.

 # Conclusion
 ### We have implemented two different approach Yolov4 and Yolov7 and, Yolov7 gives the best accuracy.